WrightC813/Air-Traffic-Modelling/README.md

 air_traffic_model.py imports the database, processes into Pandas dataframes and the trains the model (still working on last part).
 Also produces time series plots of each airport.

-CTMC_Model.py contains class I am writting to handle the CTMC model.
-Currently have some of the training written up but need to add features for generating sample paths, measure error against observed data and more.
+CTMC_Model.py contains class to handle the CTMC model.
+This class takes care of training the model, generating sample trajectories from the model and estimating the error